 Even though everyone in your organization might be supremely dedicated, two more prerequisites are essential to making work from home successful in your organization.
 The first question to ask—are all my employees roughly on the same productivity and experience plane?
 Junior developers need a lot of mentoring and collaboration to create quality software irrespective of their motivation.
 It is a herculean task to bring this sort of collaboration and guidance when the guru and the acolyte are not physically present in the same location.

 The second question is, is the entire team remote, or is it only a small portion of the team?
 If you are in a situation where only a sparse population of the team works from home, it will be challenging to pull this off.
 What usually happens in such a case is fences are created—on one side, you have the remote workers, and on the other, you have the office goers.
 Whey you have this asymmetry, information flow is one of the biggest concerns, as people who work in the office find it easy to proliferate information through word of mouth, which does not reach the employees who work from home.
 In such a situation, you have to engineer a cultural shift in the way people communicate and document in your organization.
 It is difficult to engender this as those who are physically present in the office do not see a point in many of the processes you will have to accommodate to benefit the remote workers.
 As you know, when people do not believe in something, it is next to impossible to get them to do it.

-The above are difficult to pull off in an organization of the size of yahoo!, so, no wonder, while it works for 37Signals, it does not work for yahoo!, Mayer took the most sensible way out.
+The above are difficult to pull off in an organization of the size of Yahoo.
+No wonder, while it works for 37Signals, it does not work for Yahoo.
+Mayer took the most sensible way out.
 When do you make special provisions in your organization to let people work from home?
-I would say that it would be only on super critical projects where a person/team is working in a silo, detached from the rest of the organization and you are one hundred percent sure that this team/individual would not abuse the freedom that comes with work from home.
+It would be only on extremely critical projects where a person/team works in a silo, detached from the rest of the organization.
+You are one hundred percent sure that this team/individual would not abuse the freedom that comes with work from home.